rakshan09/Minimal_card_challenge_easy_mode/README.md

 # myprojects_2024

-Created this app to create/edit/delete notes
+Created this project to understand and implement create/edit/delete logic.
-Used Simple HTML/CSS and Javascript to build this
+Used Simple HTML/CSS and Javascript to build this.